HackSafeAudit/HACKSAFE/README.md

 Hello There, <b>HackSafe</b> is here.

-The HaceSafe platform provides a wide range of security services to its believers.
+The HackSafe platform provides a wide range of security services to its believers.
 In addition, we offer expert security audits for blockchain projects & smart contracts and 24/7 security monitoring software tool.

 Together with our industry-leading suite of blockchain security analysis tools and our experienced team of smart contract auditors, we ensure your application is built to protect users and is ready for launch.